Paul John Hallinan: Second Vatican Council

-Between 1962 and 1965, Hallinan attended all four sessions of the Second Vatican Council.
+Between 1962 and 1965, Hallinan attended all four sessions of the Second Vatican Council in Rome.
 Appointed to the council's Commission on the Sacred Liturgy, he became a prominent advocate for the use of the vernacular in the mass.
-He described Sacrosanctum Concilium, the council's constitution on the liturgy, as "a vote against old ideas...[it] paves the way for everything else."
+He described Sacrosanctum Concilium, the council's 1963 constitution on the liturgy, as "a vote against old ideas...[it] paves the way for everything else."
 In one of his last talks, he said, "Through the Sacred Constitution on the Liturgy, we are now emerging from a period of fixity and rigidity which was unnatural in the Church's life."Hallinan befriended Catholic progressives, such as the theologian Reverend Hans Küng and Cardinal Leo Joseph Suenens.
 In July 1964, Hallinan published a pamphlet, How to Understand Changes in the Liturgy, that was distributed throughout the United States and abroad.
 He later served as chairman of the U.S. Bishops' Committee on the Liturgy and as member of the International Commission on English in the Liturgy.

 Hallinan supported the cautious approach of Pope Paul VI towards internal renewal in the church, saying in 1965, "We need some kind of brake for safety's sake.
-If we move too fast, we may not have time to communicate properly with our clergy and our laymen".Hallinan sat on the board of trustees of the Catholic University of America, and opposed their removal in 1967 of liberal theologian Charles Curran from the university.
+If we move too fast, we may not have time to communicate properly with our clergy and our laymen".
+Hallinan sat on the board of trustees of the Catholic University of America, and opposed their removal in 1967 of liberal theologian Charles Curran from the university.